blukatdevelopment/UnchainedWorldsOld/character_creation/classes/tinkerer.md

 ### Contraptions
 Your study in engineering has lead you to create prototype devices.
 These devices require careful care and maintenace.
-You may keepa number of contraptions up and running that is equal to your intelligence modifier.
+You may keep a number of contraptions up and running that is equal to your intelligence modifier.
 During a partial or full rest you may construct and retire contraptions.